 |Electricity / GSHP||heat transfer||340%||185||-75%|

 The lesson from the table is that if we want to reduce carbon emissions from heating we need to stop combustion.

 Heating by heat transfer is the attractive alternative.

 When is electric heating cheaper than gas heating?

-It is already cheaper to run electric heating than gas heating in 2016 if using a ground source heat pump with a Co-efficient of Performance of 3.4 (compared to a gas boiler with a conversion efficiency of around 85%).
+It is already cheaper to run electric heating than gas heating if using a ground source heat pump with a Co-efficient of Performance of 3.4 (compared to a gas boiler with a conversion efficiency of around 85%).

 That is even before receiving the RHI.

 A well installed commercial GSHP installation should achieve a CoP of well over 5 if recycling the heat derived from cooling in the summer through the ground for heating in winter: joined-up heating.

 The savings will also be higher if a well-tuned control system is exploiting Demand Side Response to reduce the average cost of electricity used.

 By 2020, when even direct electric heating will emit less CO2 than gas, the CO2 savings of using a ground source heat pump will be 75%, compared to burning natural gas.
 Savings would be 100% if green electricity were used.